-The public was notified of the scoping meetings via the Notice of Intent published in the Federal Register on August 13, 2021.
-A Public Notice was mailed and/or e-mailed to the NEPA mailing list, which was comprised of the WSLP mailing and stakeholder list.
-A meeting notice was placed on CEMVN Web sites and CEMVN social media sites (Twitter, Facebook, Instagram).
+The public was notified of the scoping meetings via the NOI published in the Federal Register on August 13, 2021.
+A public notice was mailed and/or e-mailed to the NEPA mailing list, which was comprised of the WSLP mailing and stakeholder list.
+A meeting notice was placed on CEMVN websites and CEMVN social media sites (Twitter, Facebook, Instagram).
 A media advisory was provided to local Louisiana and regional media outlets.

-Public notices for the meeting were published on the District's website, Facebook and Instagram page.
-An announcement of the beginning of scoping was provided to the local media for announcement.
-The public was able to provide written comments during the scoping meeting and written comments after each meeting in person, by mail, and District email (Appendix O).
-Additional, public comments are accepted anytime during the SEIS process via the same District email.
+The public was able to provide written comments during the scoping meeting and written comments after each meeting in person, by mail, and district email (Appendix O).
+Additional, public comments are accepted anytime during the SEIS process via the same district email.

-A Scoping Report was prepared that outlines the project background and scoping process to date, and summarizes the key issues identified by members of the public during the initial scoping period, which began on August 13, 2021.
+A scoping report was prepared that outlines the project background and scoping process to date, and summarizes the key issues identified by members of the public during the initial scoping period, which began on August 13, 2021.
 Comments received after October 31, 2021, are not included in the report; however, they are considered in the development of alternatives to address swamp impacts and analysis of the SEIS.
-An analysis of the comments identified 20 themes that are detailed in Section IV of the Scoping Report.
+An analysis of the comments identified 20 themes that are detailed in Section IV of the scoping report.
 The top six themes represent 53 percent of the comments received:

-- 1. Critical Line of Defense
+- 1. Critical line of defense

 - 2. Mitigation in-kind & in-basin

-- 3. Restore Health and biodiversity of ecosystem
+- 3. Restore health and biodiversity of ecosystem

 - 4. Mitigation bank credits

 - 5. Mitigation needs

 - 6. Delays to WSLP levee construction

-Seventy Facebook/e-mails letters were received.
-Within the 70 email/letters received there were 60 distinct comments from individuals and non-government organizations.
+Seventy Facebook/e-mail letters were received.
+Within the 70 email/letters received, there were 60 distinct comments from individuals and non-government organizations.
 One respondent submitted a comment via both Facebook and e-mail.
-One non-government entity (Spanish Lake Restoration (SLR; mitigation bank)) submitted an email letter on the Notice of Intent and the Scoping presentation.
-In total 3 email/letters were submitted from SLR.
+One non-government entity (Spanish Lake Restoration; mitigation bank) submitted an email letter on the NOI and the scoping presentation.
+In total, three emails/letters were submitted from Spanish Lake Restoration.
 Two different form letters were submitted by e-mail 56 times by different respondents totaling 10 distinct comments.
 Since the form e-mails contained the same comments, they were counted as a single e-mail/letter.

-Draft SEIS Comment Period
+7.1.2 Draft SEIS Comment Period